Homefield School

 Homefield School (closed Feb.
-10, 2005) was a school for boys and girls age four to 18 in Winkton, Dorset, England.
+10, 2005) was a school for boys and girls aged four to 18 in Winkton, Dorset, England.

 The school occupied a large, cream-painted building with a sign announcing "Sports Academy.
 Dorset Lawn Tennis Association School of the Year."
 Over the door was an inscription: "Ratione Non Vi" (By reason, not by force).
 There were 2 departments, Preparatory and Senior - the prep school was a self-contained unit with a play area.

 Homefield had extensive playing fields overlooking farmland.

 For years 7–11, subjects included the core subjects: English, Maths and Physical Education plus optional subjects: Art (Painting & Drawing), Art (Three Dimensional), Biology, Chemistry, Physics, Geography, Home Economics (Food), and Information Technology (Computers).

 Closure

 Homefield School closed permanently in January 2005.